 A tub of peanut butter may have palm oil, partially hydrogenated oil, or palm fruit oil listed in the ingredients.
 Oils are integrated into peanut butter to maintain freshness and preserve its shelf life.
 In recent years, concern has risen over the effects of trans fats, which raise bad cholesterol levels and lower good cholesterol.
 Partially hydrogenated oils do contain trans fat.
 As the food industry has become more aware of trans fats drawbacks, partially hydrogenated oils have become less popular in peanut butter.
 Fully hydrogenated oil doesn’t include trans fats, and neither does palm oil or palm fruit oil.

 Natural peanut butter only contains two ingredients: peanuts and salt.
 It also requires stirring, as oil settles on the top.
 Natural peanut butter is a decent option for those who are averse to additives and want to try clean eating.
 Conventional peanut butter includes sugar and added oils.
 You may notice that natural peanut butter is grainier in nature.
-If you like to carry peanut butter on the go, or simple prefer the taste of the old-fashioned stuff, feel free to stick with conventional.
+If you like to carry peanut butter on the go, or simply prefer the taste of the old-fashioned stuff, feel free to stick with conventional.

 If you’re seeking some novelty, you can find peanut butters that combine other ingredients, like jelly, chocolate, or even honey.
 This can be appealing if you don’t want the effort of opening a second jar for a sandwich.
 However, the majority of these peanut butters have extra sugar and shorter shelf lives.